kelemen/netbeans-gradle-project/readme.md

 Note however that in both cases provided dependencies will be listed amongst the compile time dependencies within NetBeans.

+### NetBeans seems to load projects without asking ###

+Most likely you have a project with more than 100 subprojects (including the root).
+To avoid unnecessary loading of projects you should increase the number of projects to be cached.
+This can be changed on the *Tools/Options/Miscellaneous/Gradle* panel.

 ### Loading the project takes too long ###

 There can be several causes for this problem: